Last updated: June 22, 2026

 What Changed When the SEC and CFTC Classified Crypto Tokens?

 On March 17, 2026, the SEC and CFTC jointly issued a 68-page interpretive release establishing a five-category token taxonomy that replaces a decade of regulation by enforcement.1 Release Nos.
-33-11412 and 34-105020 classify every crypto token into one of five categories -- digital securities, digital commodities, stablecoins, digital tools, or digital collectibles -- and assign regulatory jurisdiction accordingly.
-The release explicitly classified 16 tokens, including Bitcoin, Ethereum, and Solana, as digital commodities under CFTC jurisdiction.2 Of those 16, seven -- including XRP, SOL, ADA, and AVAX -- were previously the subject of SEC enforcement actions or formal investigations before the taxonomy reclassified them as commodities.3
+33-11412 and 34-105020 classify every crypto token into one of five categories — digital securities, digital commodities, stablecoins, digital tools, or digital collectibles — and assign regulatory jurisdiction accordingly.
+The release names a series of tokens by example as digital commodities under CFTC jurisdiction, including Bitcoin, Ethereum, and Solana.2 Of the tokens it names, several — including XRP, SOL, ADA, and AVAX — had previously been named in SEC enforcement litigation before the taxonomy treated them as commodities.3

 Key Takeaways